 SELECT * FROM users WHERE id = '42' OR '1'='1';

-It’s important to note that this is the output the database is designed to give for this type of query.
+It’s important to note that this is the output the database is designed to provide for this type of query.
 In this instance, the attacker is not looking to break the application you’ve made…just use what’s already available to access things they shouldn’t.
 When developing an application, try to consider what things might be accessible that shouldn’t be, and then implement ways to prevent that access from happening.

 There are three main types of SQL injections: In-band SQLi, Inferential SQLi, and Out-of-Band SQLi.